-The labor market needs well-prepared graduates.
-Our placement rate is a 100% upon graduation.
-Our students, in addition to technical skills in economics and finance, we ensure that our graduates think critically and analytically, write coherently, speak well, and have good work ethics.
+The labor market needs well-prepared graduates, and our placement rate is 100% upon graduation.
+In addition to technical skills in economics and finance, we ensure that our graduates think critically and analytically, write coherently, speak well, and have good work ethics.

 We also welcome you to view courses in list format for each degree program.